apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 # copy all of this junk to the offline apps usb

-you should now have the folders `apps`, `electrum`, `bip39` and the file findlastword.py in the offline apps drive
+you should now have the folders `apps`, `electrum`, `bip39` and the file `findlastword.py` in the offline apps drive

 ## i. boot offline computer

-\- plug in the "offline boot" into your offline computer
+\- plug in the "offline boot" usb drive into your offline computer
 \- power it on and repeatedly press F2 until you enter BIOS setup
 \- in the BIOS, disable "Fast Boot" and "Secure Boot"
 \- click "File Browser Add Boot Option"